ROCm/HIP/docs/reference/programming_model.rst

 .. _inherent_thread_hierarchy:

 .. figure:: ../data/reference/programming_model/thread_hierarchy.svg
-  :alt: Diagram depicting nested rectangles of varying color.
-The outermost one
+  :alt: Diagram depicting the thread hierarchy in HIP using nested rectangles.
-        titled "Grid", inside sets of uniform rectangles layered on one another titled "Block".
-Each "Block" containing sets of uniform rectangles layered on one another titled "Warp".
-Each of the "Warp" titled rectangles filled with downward pointing arrows inside.
+        The outermost rectangle is titled Grid, containing uniform rectangles layered on one another titled Block.
+Each Block contains sets of uniform rectangles layered on one another titled Warp.
+Each of the Warp titled rectangles is filled with downward pointing arrows, representing single threads.

   Hierarchy of thread groups.
+The arrows represent the threads.

 Warp
   The most tightly coupled group of threads, both physically and logically.